How We Work

 Initial Contact & Inquiry

 The process starts with a phone call or service request form.
-During the initial contact, basic information about the property, gate type, and the nature of the issue or project is gathered.
-For repair calls, this helps determine whether the problem is likely mechanical, electrical, or structural.
-For new installations, it establishes the general scope before scheduling a site visit.
-Response to inquiries is handled directly by Brenton Maldonado — not a call center or automated system.
+During the initial contact, basic information about the door type, the issue, and the property is gathered.
+For repair calls, this helps determine whether the problem is likely a spring failure, opener malfunction, cable issue, or structural damage before the visit is scheduled.
+For new installation inquiries, it establishes the general scope and opening dimensions.
+Calls are handled directly by Brenton Maldonado — not a call center or automated system — so the conversation is useful from the start.

 02